An Interview with the Author of “Ava Helen Pauling: Partner, Activist, Visionary.”

 In perhaps a minute Crellin said, ‘I think it would be 32 inches.’
 I said, ‘That’s pretty good, how did you decide that it would be 32 inches?’
 Crellin said, ‘Well, its 10 inches across and it would take about three of those to go around – that would be 30 inches – and then a little more would make 32 inches.’

-Crellin attended Polytechnic Elementary and Junior High School in Pasadena, California from 1943 to 1950.
+Crellin attended Polytechnic Elementary and Junior High School in Pasadena from 1943 to 1950.
 One of his fondest memories of his childhood was getting to ride to school with his dad every morning, a chance to spend some quality time with his busy father.
-Crellin received satisfactory grades, often receiving his lowest marks in English and penmanship and his highest marks in history.
+Crellin received satisfactory grades, often scoring a little low in English and penmanship, with highest marks in history.
 His sixth grade teacher wrote, “Crellin is a pleasant, helpful member of the group.
 He should get better results in arithmetic.
 The homework in this subject is often carelessly done.
 He understands the processes and can quickly raise the grades with more careful work.”
-In 1949, he received a certificate of honor from the school for his work in choral music.
+In 1949, he received a certificate of honor from the school for his accomplishments in choral music.

 Peter, Linda and Crellin Pauling, 1946.

-In 1950 Crellin moved to the Chadwick Boarding School in Palos Verdes, California and it is through his notes to home that we are now able to trace the development of his personality.
-In the letters that he sent, usually to his mother, Crellin discussed a series of roommate changes, his classes, his enjoyment of baseball and basketball, girls that he fancied and ideas for Christmas presents, always signing his name either “Crellie” or “Crelly” with multiple X’s and O’s.
+In 1950 Crellin was sent to the Chadwick Boarding School in Palos Verdes, California and it is through his notes to home that we are able to trace the development of his personality.
+In the letters that he sent, usually to his mother, Crellin discussed a series of roommate changes, his classes, his enjoyment of baseball and basketball, girls that he fancied, and ideas for Christmas presents, always signing his name either “Crellie” or “Crelly” with multiple X’s and O’s.

 Crellin on the Queen Mary, headed to England, 1948.

-Although the letters to his parents did not betray a high level of unhappiness, others recall Crellin as having hated boarding school.
-In the words of Crellin’s widow, Kay
+Although the letters to his parents did not betray a high level of unhappiness, others recall that Crellin hated boarding school.
+In the words of Crellin’s widow, Kay,

 Indeed, Crellin was twelve years younger than his oldest brother Linus Jr. and five years younger than his closest sibling Linda.
 As a result, a sense of isolation brought about by his age permeated many of Crellin’s feelings about his childhood.